aendie/SFalmanac-Py3/README.md

 * Creation (excluding conversion to PDF) of a 6-day Nautical Almanac is 4x faster on Windows 10; 2x faster on Linux.
 * Creation (excluding conversion to PDF) of 6-day Event Time Tables is almost 5x faster on Windows 10; 3x faster on Linux.

 Windows 10 uses up to 8 threads; Linux uses up to 12 threads in parallel.
 Testing was performed on a PC with an AMD Ryzen 7 3700X 8-Core (16 threads) Processor.
-Windows & Max OS spawn new processes; Linux forks new processes (the code is compatible with both techniques and will also run on CPUs with fewer cores/threads).
+Windows & Mac OS spawn new processes; Linux forks new processes (the code is compatible with both techniques and will also run on CPUs with fewer cores/threads).

 This performance gain infers that there is practically no justification to use Skyalmanac, which was an interim solution to overcome the poor performance in SFalmanac at the cost of marginally poorer accuracy in event times (sunset/twilight/sunrise; moonrise/moonset).